 Raspberry Pi Zero: Review & Setup

 Ultrasonic sensors can easily be connected to the Raspberry Pi via the serial port or by USB.
 An ultrasonic sensor will give you valuable range data in your application that can be used for object detection, navigation, level detection, and a host of other possibilities.
 As ultrasonic sensors use sound, they can be used in a number of applications where the temperature or visual characteristics of an object hinder or may hinder IR or laser-based ultrasonic sensors.
-For more information on R-Pi and R-Pi projects, check out MaxBotix’s Raspberry Pi Projects section where you’ll find exclusive information for the Raspberry Pi.
+This makes them ideal for raspberry pi zero applications.
+For more information on R-Pi and R-Pi projects, check out MaxBotix’s Pi Projects section where you’ll find exclusive information for the Raspberry Pi.

 Raspberry Pi USB Ultrasonic Sensor Integration Key Takeaways